jakobjpeters/MachineLearning.jl/README.md

 ## About

 This project contains machine learning algorithms (currently only a neural network, but with more to come) written from scratch.
 It is intended for learning purposes; I do not expect it to be a viable package.
-I intend to learn by developing more models, features, configurations, performance optimizations, documentation, etc.

 ## Why Julia?